pts/historic-texlive/README.txt

 The manual alternative of the installation step 1 above:

 1a.
-Download your desired release (any of TeX Live 2010--2018) an .sfx.7z
+Download your desired release (any of TeX Live 2010--2018) as an .sfx.7z
     file from
     https://github.com/pts/historic-texlive/tree/master/release.i386-linux